JetBrains/Qodana/topics/shl-docker-configuration.md

 All infrastructure credentials like database passwords, object storage keys, message queue passwords, or Keycloak admin accounts are generated randomly during deployment and stored as Docker configurations.
 They can be retrieved at any time without having to deploy %premlite% again.

+All credentials are:

+* Generated during deployment using cryptographically secure random bytes via `openssl rand`
+* Stored immediately as Docker configs and labeled as `qodana.jetbrains.self-hosted.lite.select=true`
+* Mounted read-only into each service container at the path that a service expects
+* Never written to the host filesystem or any log output

+Docker configs persist across container and service restarts.
+They are the single source of truth for all generated credentials and are what the `credentials` command reads.

+> If you uninstall (the `uninstall` command) and then reinstall (the `install-app` command), new credentials are generated.
+> Any external integrations using the old credentials like scripts using MinIO keys must be updated.
+{style="note"}

 Using the `credentials` command, you can retrieve credentials: